2007 Canadian Grand Prix: Race

 The race was restarted on lap 26, and on the approach to the hairpin later in the lap Robert Kubica hit the back of Jarno Trulli's Toyota.
 The impact forced Kubica onto the grass at the edge of the track, where a bump launched his car into and along the concrete wall just before the hairpin.
 After losing three wheels, the nose and suffering major damage to the sidepods in the initial impact, the BMW flipped back across the track and came to rest against the barrier in the run-off area on the other side of the track.
 Although initial reports said that he had broken his leg, Kubica only suffered a sprained ankle and concussion.
 The safety car was deployed again after this crash.
 The safety car was also deployed on lap 50, due to debris from a crash involving Christijan Albers on the previous lap, and on lap 55 due to Vitantonio Liuzzi crashing into the wall of champions once again.

-On Lap 58, Jarno Trulli was trying to pass Wurz but later his front track rod clipped away causing him to crash.
+On Lap 58, Jarno Trulli was trying to pass Wurz, but his front track rod clipped away causing him to crash.
 Cement was placed at the hairpin around Kubica's accident.
 Räikkönen ran wide after he misjudged the braking on the dust.
 The Super Aguri of Takuma Sato went past him as a result and moved into 10th place.

-On lap 37, Trulli and Nico Rosberg were battling for position going into turn 1.
-Both span off the track in almost synchronised fashion without touching each other.
+On lap 37, Trulli and Nico Rosberg were battling for position going into turn one.
+Both span off the track in almost synchronized fashion without touching each other but were able to keep going.
 This occurrence amused reporters due to it resembling a form of dance.
-Both drivers were able to keep going.
-Also on this lap Anthony Davidson made an unscheduled pit stop.
-He claimed after the race that a beaver had damaged his front wing although Canadian reports said it more likely to have been a groundhog.
+Anthony Davidson also made an unscheduled pit stop, claiming after the race that a beaver had damaged his front wing although Canadian reports said it more likely to have been a groundhog.
 One lap later David Coulthard was forced to retire due to a gearbox problem.
 Ralf Schumacher also stopped on this lap and this allowed Massa, Fisichella and Sato to move ahead of both of them.
 Räikkönen had his second pit stop on lap 52 at the same time as Alonso.
 The latter was able to pass him just after they had exited the pits side by side.
 This moved him into 5th.